-- B.5.1 The Vice President of Student Affairs and Director of Human Resources shall have responsibility for establishing the hiring calendar of suggested hiring times. - B.5.2 Each position must be advertised in two(2) consecutive issues of the AllEng Weekly Newsletter, as well as on the EngSoc controlled digital display boards. - a.
-Other forms of promotion and advertisement are also encouraged, such as the use of social media. - b.
-All Design Group positions may only be advertised in one (1) issue of the AllEng Weekly Newsletter, and are not required to advertise on EngSoc controlled digital display boards. - B.5.3 Each official job position must be made available on EngSoc Dash for no less than two (2) weeks (14 days) before they are due. - a.
-All Design Group positions may only be made available for one (1) week (7 days) on EngSoc Dash before they are due. - B.5.4 The Vice-President of Student Affairs or Director of Human Resources may waive requirements B.5.2 and B.5.3 at their discretion. - B.5.5 When advertising the position, the following must be clearly defined:
+B.5.1 The Vice President of Student Affairs and Director of Human Resources shall have responsibility for establishing the hiring calendar of suggested hiring times.

+B.5.2 Each position must be advertised in two(2) consecutive issues of the AllEng Weekly Newsletter.

+a.
+Other forms of promotion and advertisement are also encouraged, such as the use of social media.

+b.
+All Design Group positions may only be advertised in one (1) issue of the AllEng Weekly Newsletter.

+B.5.3 Each official job position must be made available on breezy.engsoc.queensu.ca for no less than two (2) weeks (14 days) before they are due.

+a.
+All Design Group positions may only be made available for one (1) week (7 days) on breezy.engsoc.queensu.ca before they are due.

+B.5.4 The Vice-President of Student Affairs or Director of Human Resources may waive requirements B.5.2 and B.5.3 at their discretion.

+B.5.5 When advertising the position, the following must be clearly defined:

-- a.
+a.
 Eligibility or experience requirements.

 - b.
 Application due dates

 - c.
 Contact person and information.

 - d.
 Monetary compensation (if applicable).

-- B.5.6 As a resource to the candidates, job descriptions must be made readily available on EngSoc Dash or the Engineering Society website.
+B.5.6 As a resource to the candidates, job descriptions must be made readily available on breezy.engsoc.queensu.ca or the Engineering Society website.

-- B.5.7 At the discretion of the Hiring Committee, the deadline for applications may be extended if it is decided that there is an unsatisfactory number of eligible applicants by the original due date, with consultation with the Director of Human Resources and the Vice President of Student Affairs.
+B.5.7 At the discretion of the Hiring Committee, the deadline for applications may be extended if it is decided that there is an unsatisfactory number of eligible applicants by the original due date, with consultation with the Director of Human Resources and the Vice President of Student Affairs.
 In such a case, it is the responsibility of the Hiring Committee to inform all of the original applicants by email within 24 hours of the original deadline.

-- B.5.8 The hiring of service staff for each Engineering Society Service will be broken into two separate positions: new staff and staff seeking rehire.
-These positions will appear as separate entries on EngSoc Dash and will be treated as two separate groups during the interview process.
+B.5.8 The hiring of service staff for each Engineering Society Service will be broken into two separate positions: new staff and staff seeking rehire.
+These positions will appear as separate entries on breezy.engsoc.queensu.ca and will be treated as two separate groups during the interview process.